Statistical identification of ringdown modes with rational filters: QNM rational filter

 where $t_0$ is a given reference time, $f_{\ell mn}$ is the oscillation frequency and $\tau_{\ell mn}$ is the damping time.
 In GR, ($f_{\ell mn}, \tau_{\ell mn}$) are uniquely determined by the mass and spin of the remnant Kerr BH, whereas the amplitude $A_{\ell mn}$ and phase $\phi_{\ell mn}$ encode information about the merger dynamics.

-Throughout this work, we use three indices $(\ell,m,n)$ to label QNMs\footnote{QNMs are typically labeled by four indices; see the Appendix of \cite{giesler2024} for a brief summary.}, adopting the convention $f_{\ell mn}>0$.
-In Eq.~\eqref{eq:QNM_def} and throughout this paper, we consider only the prograde modes\footnote{The strain in Eq.~\eqref{eq:QNM_def} contains two prograde modes, emitting towards both North and South directions with respect to the BH spin axis.} and neglect retrograde modes, which implies $m>0$ (although see \cite{li2022} for notations).
+Throughout this work, we use three indices $(\ell,m,n)$ to label QNMs\footnote{QNMs are typically labeled by four indices; see the Appendix of \cite{giesler2024} for a brief summary.}.
+We adopt the convention $f_{\ell mn}>0$, with $m>0$ ($m<0$) indicating the prograde (retrograde) modes~\cite{Berti:2025hly,giesler2024,li2022}.
+In Eq.~\eqref{eq:QNM_def} and throughout this paper, we consider only the prograde modes\footnote{The strain in Eq.~\eqref{eq:QNM_def} contains two prograde modes, emitting towards both North and South directions with respect to the BH spin axis.} and neglect retrograde modes.
 To avoid word clutter, we refer to modes by their mode numbers, i.e. the 220 mode refers to the ($\ell=2$, $m=2$, $n=0$) mode.
 We denote time $t$ in units of the final remnant BH mass $M_{\rm rem}$.

-The QNM rational filter removes QNM in Eq.~\eqref{eq:QNM_def} by multiplying the signal with the frequency-domain filter \cite{ma2022, ma2023, ma2023a}:
+The QNM rational filter removes the QNM in Eq.~\eqref{eq:QNM_def} by multiplying the signal with the frequency-domain filter \cite{ma2022, ma2023, ma2023a}:

 where $\omega$ is the real-valued frequency, $\omega_{\ell mn} = 2\pi f_{\ell mn} - {i}/{\tau_{\ell mn}}$ is the complex QNM frequency, $M_f$ and $\chi_f$, are a given remnant BH mass and spin, and $^*$ represents the complex conjugate.
 A linear superposition of multiple QNMs can be simultaneously removed using a total filter: